 What is a "Collaborating Academic Visitor"?

-A Collaborating Academic Visitor is an individual who visits Lehigh to collaborate with University personnel on research and/or to access the University’s facilities in ways that are not available to the general public.
+A Collaborating Academic Visitor is an individual who visits Lehigh from a home institution (such as another academic institution or a company) to collaborate with University personnel on research and/or to access the University’s facilities in ways that are not available to the general public.
 Such activity on the part of the CAV should substantially benefit Lehigh and further its research, educational or service missions.